Benjamin Franklin once said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”

 Credit scores have an aura of mystery.
 There’s no end to the articles offering this strategy or that for increasing your score.

-The truth is, there are two very basic steps everyone can take to build and maintain a good score: pay your bills on time and use a relatively small amount of your available credit.
-Focusing on those two things will go a long way toward keeping your financial reputation—your credit score—strong.
+The truth is, two very basic steps will give you the greatest impact in building and maintaining a good score: pay your bills on time and use a relatively small amount of your available credit.
+Focusing on those two practices will go a long way toward keeping your financial reputation—your credit score—strong.

-What questions do you have about credit scores?
+What questions do you have about credit reports or scores?